yastrebdev/2048/README.md

 - [ ] Create a "Play" button
 - [ ] Implement saving the result of the current game in the local storage, so that when you reload the browser you can continue the game
 - [ ] Output the current score, save the number of points after the first game

+## Working with the archive

+The architecture of the application is simple and is run from a single html file through a local server.
+If you use VS Code, use the "**Go Live**" function